shieldgenerator7/Ersatzica/Awoomoons Story/AwoomoonsStory.md

 "I am trained in Pea-Fo."
 He swirled his wings gracefully in the air, then made three swift punches.

-"I'm good at fighting too!"
+AWM:"I'm good at fighting too!"
 Huripka barked.

 "We'll see about that."
 The Pea-Fo trained peacock sent a quick punch flying at Huripka.